 About me

 Hi, I’m Jo.
-Thank you for taking the time to read my profile.
+I appreciate you taking the time to read my profile.

 Training, qualifications & experience